 Raising awareness within the local Jewish community

-If you live in Charlottesville, are moving to town, or just call our community home, please consider becoming involved.
+If you live in the Charlottesville area, are moving here, or just call our community home, please consider becoming involved.
 There are numerous opportunities to have an impact through personal involvement, volunteerism, leadership positions, board memberships or of course, donations.